ishibaki/symmetry_paper/manuscript/4_results.md

 # Results

-We previously showed that the chirality index strongly correlated to the ratio of the normal hidgut laterality in the *Drosophila* embryos with various genotype [@Ishibashi2019 Figure 6A].
+We previously showed that the chirality index strongly correlated to the ratio of the normal hindgut laterality in the *Drosophila* embryos with various genotype [@Ishibashi2019 Figure 6A].
 To evaluate which the cell chirality contributes to the hindgut laterality, we mathematically reanalyzed our previous data.
 We scored the rotational direction of the hindgut as a laterality score ([@fig:fig2]).
 We fitted the logistic model with the chirality index as an explanatory valuable.